 The Gram Panchayat will intimate the applicants through a letter or a public notice, when they have been allocated work.
 If the applicant has submitted a mobile number, then an intimation SMS will be sent from the Gram Panchayat.

-The Program Officer will oversee the employment process and will receive information from the Gram Panchayat regarding applications made.
+TThe Program Officer will oversee the employment process and will receive information from the Gram Panchayat regarding the applications made.
 The number of persons employed and the number of persons who have not been employed will be given by the Gram Panchayat to the Program Officer.
-In case a certain applicant has not got any work with a particular gram Panchayat, then work can be sought with the neighbouring Gram Panchayat.
+In case a certain applicant has not been allocated any work with a particular gram Panchayat, then work can be sought with the neighbouring Gram Panchayat.
 This process will be facilitated by NREGASoft.

 What is MGNREGA Job Card?